danielhkuo/walpurgisbot-v2/README.md

 *   [Docker Compose](https://docs.docker.com/compose/install/)

 ### 1. `docker-compose.yml`
-This project includes a pre-configured `docker-compose.yml` file.
+This project includes a pre-configured `docker-compose.yml` file designed for production use.

 ### 2. Environment Configuration (`.env`)
 Create a `.env` file by copying `.env.example`. **Fill in your own values.**